brettcutt/issue-tracker/MANUAL_TESTS.md

   2. The 'View Ticket' button redirects to the appropriate bug/feature detail page.

 - F. Bugs detail
-  1. If the user is the ticket creator or the user is admin, the 'edit' button appears.
+  1. If the user is the ticket creator or admin, the 'edit' button appears.
-  2. The 'upvote' button upvotes the ticket by one point and is disabled for that user.
+  2. The 'upvote' button upvotes the ticket by one point and is then disabled for that user.
   3. A comment posted is displayed on the same page.
   4. The 'Edit' button redirects to the edit page.

 - G. Feature detail
-  1. If the user is the ticket creator or the user is admin, the 'edit' button appears.
+  1. If the user is the ticket creator or admin, the 'edit' button appears.
   2. A user is made aware that they are upvoting the same feature after the first upvote.
   3. A upvoted feature is sent to the cart.
   4. A comment posted is displayed on the same page.